vectorgrp/sil-kit/docs/api/rpc.rst

 to provide information about the de-/serialization of the underlying user data.
 Just like the topic, the media type has to match between RPC clients / RPC servers for communication to take place.
 An empty string on an RPC client will match any other media type on a server.

+When data is serialized using SIL Kit's :doc:`Data Serialization/Deserialization API</api/serdes>`, media type constant |MediaTypeRpc| must be used.

 Labels
 ~~~~~~